nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* If there are contacts with duplicate names, user must use `delete e/EMAIL` or `delete p/PHONE`
+* If there are persons with duplicate names, user must use `delete e/EMAIL` or `delete p/PHONE`

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
-* `delete n/Betsy` will delete contact with the full name Betsy.
+* `delete n/Betsy` will delete person with the full name Betsy.
-* `delete e/betsy@gmail.com` will delete the contact with the email betsy@gmail.com
+* `delete e/betsy@gmail.com` will delete the person with the email betsy@gmail.com

 ### Showing applicant statistics: `stats`